 In terms of DAU growth rates, Facebook recorded lower results compared to Snap and Twitter in all regions.

 References and Credits

-1. Financial figures for all companies discussed above were obtained and referenced from their respective financial statements which can be obtained from the following links:
+1. DAU figures for all companies discussed in this article were obtained and referenced from the respective financial statements which can be obtained in the following links:

 If you find the information in this article helpful, please consider sharing it on social media and also provide a link back to this article from any website so that more articles like this one can be created in the future.